The influence of Pythagoras in mathematics and philosophy remains strong today, as do the mysteries surrounding the great Greek philosopher.

 The Greek philosopher visited many of the countries of the known world at the time on a religious and scientific quest for “Absolute Knowledge.”

 He was initiated in all the sanctuaries through which he passed and always became loved and respected by the priests.
-Among the areas he visited were Egypt, Persia, Syria, Sparta, Crete, and others.
+Among the areas he visited were Egypt, Persia, Syria, Sparta and Crete.

 It is said that he took most of the moral doctrines from Themistocleia, who was a priestess of Delphi.
 He was greatly influenced by the Ionian philosophers (especially in the study of nature and the universe), as well as by the occultism of Orphism.